karnavenkatraj/Case-Study/README.md

 # BaseballStats

-Project 1 - Based on Webscraping tutorial on Beautiful Soup
+Project 1 (MLBScrapeESPN) - Based on Webscraping tutorial on Beautiful Soup